panxchen/panxchen.github.io/_pages/about.md

 # About

 Hi!
 I'm Pan Chen, a PhD candidate in Economics at the University of Colorado, Boulder.
-My main research interests lie in environmental, resource, and development economics, with secondary interests in economic history and political economy.
+My prumary research interests lie in environment, development, and economic history, with secondary interests in political economy.
+Currently, my work examines how childhood policy shocks impact long-term life outcomes.

 **Email:** [*pan.chen@colorado.edu*](mailto:pach8330@colorado.edu)